16 June | AGILE Workshop: Uncertain Geodata: Bias, Missingness & GeoAI

 Artificial Intelligence methods are now a familiar part of the landscape of GIScience, but it remains vital that researchers deeply understand their datasets.
 Biases, missing data, and uncertainty are routine characteristics of geospatial data, presenting both opportunities and risks for insight.
 Understanding and handling these features appropriately is an essential skill for GIS researchers, whether working with GeoAI or more traditional analytic approaches.

-We also invite short contributed talks (5-10 minutes) accompanied by an extended abstract or short paper (1 to 3 pages).
+We also invite short contributed talks (5-10 minutes) accompanied by an extended abstract or short paper (800-1500 words).
+Abstracts falling outside that range will still be considered.
 Each accepted contribution will be published with a DOI in a collection of the workshop proceedings on Zenodo.
 We welcome research directly addressing issues of data quality, as well as talks that highlight an interesting or surprising data quality aspect of work with a different primary focus.
 If your AGILE conference paper encountered a data quirk or challenge that you couldn’t fit into your main talk – this is the venue for it.

 Call for abstracts